dvarre/dataLogger_VR/README.md

 4 : On the oculus desktop app go to Settings->General-> OpenXR Runtime-> Set Oculus as active
 5 : On the oculus desktop app go to Settings->Beta and turn on and agree with Developper runtime features, Pass-through ver Oculus Link, Eye tracking over Oculus link, Natural facial expressions over Oculus Link and Share point cloud over Oculus Link
 6 : Use the phone where your oculus app is install and where oculus is connect.
-Go to Menu->Devices->Headset settings
+Go to Menu->Devices->Headset settings->Developer mode (turn on)

-FINIR la ligne du dessus

 7 : Place InteractionRigOVR-FullSynthetic prefab from oculus integration plug-in in your scene
-8 : On the InteractionRigOVR-FullSynthetic object go to OVRCameraRig and in OVR Manager script turn Body Tracking support, Face Tracking support and eye tracking support
+8 : Sometimes you will need to go on the InteractionRigOVR-FullSynthetic object.
+After go to OVRCameraRig and in OVR Manager script turn Body Tracking support, Face Tracking support and eye tracking support
-to .................... and in Permission Requests onstartup in the same script, turn to true .................
+to Supported and in Permission Requests onstartup in the same script, turn to true body, face and eye tracking
 9 : As the eyeData feature from Unity doesn't seem to work on quest pro, I implement "the eyeTracking feature" from this following Youtube video https://www.youtube.com/watch?v=ZoySn7QlMfQ&pp=ygUScXVlc3QgcHJvIGV5ZSBkYXRh
 As the idea in the video is not perfect, I decided to modified it a little.
 In order to see users eyes ray, you only have to had EyeInteractor prefab asset to InteractionRigOVR-FullSynthetic->
 OVRCameraRig->TrackingSpace as it is in the example simpleScene I made.
 (Don't forget to add one EyeInteractor for each eyes and to turn Eye to left and right the proporty of OVR Eye Gaze script of your EyeInteractors.